ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

 layout:
   - type: column
     column:
-      text: |-
+      text: >-
         * Founder Graham passes company down to second generation

         * Gareth, Sophie and Oliver Balshaw take over ASL

         * Record growth of 30% in 2020
-  - type: column
-    column:
-      text: >-

         ASL is celebrating new ownership, after Founder Graham Balshaw has passed the company down to his three children; Gareth, Sophie and Oliver.\

         \